1-Platform/one-platform/packages/documentation-spa/blog/2021-01-08-state-of-one-platform-dec-2020.md

 ### What's coming?

 - **SPA onboarding:**
-  - **GDPR:** GDPR has been deployed to the QA and Stage enviroments.
-Prodution release expected to be closed by the end of Jan’21.
+  - **GDPR:** GDPR has been deployed to the QA and Stage environments.
+Production release is expected to be closed by the end of Jan ’21.
   - **Pantheon:** Discussions underway.
 The teams are exploring the technical feasibility of migrating the backend applications.
   - **Life Cycle:** Working with stakeholders on timeline.
-Latest update is Feb’21.
+Latest update is Feb ’21.
 - **Development and Adoption Priorities**
   - **Feedback:** Integration with Developer Console and Explore opportunities to use Qualtrics.
   - **Notifications** (impact on OKR): Banner and inter-application notifications enhancements.
 Integration with Developer Console for consistent developers experience.